felixyu7/neptune/README.md

 ## Training examples

-See `examples/` for PyTorch Lightning integration with neutrino datasets
+See `examples/` for PyTorch Lightning integration with Prometheus datasets

 ## Requirements